Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

 -  **`EmoteLifecycleManager`:**

-   -  Manages the lifecycle of client-defined `EmoteScope`s and the underlying `EmoteFetchRequest`s.
+   -  Manages the lifecycle of client-defined Session Scopes (`EmoteScope`s) and the underlying `EmoteFetchRequest`s.
    -  Stores the state for each scope (`EmoteScopeState`), including associated rooms and requested emote context keys.
    -  Tracks which rooms are associated with which scopes (`roomToScopeId`).
    -  Reference counts unique `EmoteFetchRequest`s (via their derived `emoteContextKey`) using `emoteContextRefCounts`, based on how many _active_ scopes require them.
    -  Triggers `EmoteManager.subscribeToEmoteSource` when an `emoteContextKey`'s ref count goes from 0 to 1.
    -  Triggers `EmoteManager.unsubscribeFromEmoteSource` when an `emoteContextKey`'s ref count goes from 1 to 0.
-   -  Handles client messages routed via `ClientMessageHandler`: `registerScope`, `associateRoom`, `addEmoteSourceToScope`.
+   -  Handles client messages routed via `ClientMessageHandler`: `registerSessionScope`, `associateRoom`, `addEmoteSourceToScope`.
    -  Handles cleanup via `disassociateRoom` (called by `ClientSubscriptionManager`), deleting scopes when they become inactive.
    -  Provides lookup for emote context keys associated with a scope (`getEmoteContextKeysForScope`).